apache/sling-slingfeature-maven-plugin/README.md

 ### repository

-With the repository mojo, a directory with all artifacts from the selected features will be created.
+With the repository goal, a directory with all artifacts from the selected features will be created.

 ```
 <execution>